-We have reviewed and are familiar with such corporate proceedings and other matters as we have deemed necessary for this opinion.
-Based upon the foregoing and subject to the assumptions and qualifications set forth herein, we are of the opinion that the Shares have been duly authorized and, when issued and sold in accordance with the Plan, will be validly issued, fully paid and nonassessable.
+We have reviewed and are familiar with such documents, corporate proceedings and other matters as we have considered relevant or necessary as a basis for this opinion.
+On the basis of the foregoing and the assumptions set forth below, and subject to the other qualifications and limitations set forth herein, we are of the opinion that the Selling Shareholder Shares have been duly authorized and, upon (i) conversion of the Preferred Shares into Common Shares in accordance with the Articles Supplementary establishing and fixing the rights and preferences of the Preferred Shares and (ii) redemption of the DownREIT Units for Common Shares in accordance with the agreement of limited partnership or operating agreement, as applicable, of each of the DownREIT Entities, will be validly issued, fully paid and nonassessable.

-We have assumed that (a) at or prior to the time of the delivery of any of the Shares, the Registration Statement will be effective under the Act, (b) at or prior to the time of the delivery of any of the Shares, the Company has a sufficient number of authorized but unissued shares of Common Stock under the declaration of trust of the Company at the time of such delivery, and (c) the Board of Trustees of the Company shall not have rescinded or otherwise modified the authorization of the Shares.

-The opinions set forth in this letter are limited to the law of the State of Maryland as in effect on the date hereof.
+We have assumed that (a) at or prior to the time of the delivery of any of the Selling Shareholder Shares, the Registration Statement will be effective under the Act, (b) at the time of issuance, the Company has a sufficient number of authorized but unissued Common Shares under the Declaration of Trust of the Company, as amended and corrected, and (c) the Company's Board of Trustees shall not have rescinded or otherwise modified the authorization of the Selling Shareholder Shares.
+This opinion is limited to matters governed by the law of the State of Maryland.

-We hereby consent to the filing of this opinion letter as Exhibit 5.1 to the Registration Statement and to the use of our name under the caption "Legal Matters" in the Registration Statement and in the Prospectus forming a part thereof and any supplement thereto.
-In giving this consent, we do not thereby admit that we are within the category of persons whose consent is required under Section 7 of the Act or the rules and regulations of the Commission promulgated thereunder.
+We hereby consent to the filing of this opinion as Exhibit 5.1 to the Registration Statement and to the use of our name under the caption "Legal Matters" in the Registration Statement and in the Prospectus included therein.
+In giving this consent, we do not thereby admit that we are within the category of persons whose consent is required under Section 7 of the Act or the rules and regulations of the Securities and Exchange Commission promulgated thereunder.